 The next day, Attu began an availability and was ready to sail once again on the 20th.
 The ship reached Pearl Harbor on the 27th and began gunnery exercises and flight operations off Oahu.
 On 1 February, the vessel sailed for Eniwetqk.
 After pausing there briefly on the 10th, she moved on to Ulithi.
 The ship departed the atoll on 16 February to rendezvous with ships of Task Force 50.
 Attu was assigned the role of supplying replacement aircraft and pilots to the fast carrier task forces operating in the forward area.
 After discharging her cargo to the carriers, Attu sailed to Guam for replenishment.
 The escort carrier continued her logistics support role for the carrier forces through early July.

 At that time, Attu returned to San Diego for repairs.
 On 24 July, the ship sailed back to the Pacific theater of operations.
 Attu was steaming in a fueling area south of the Japanese home islands when word of Japan's capitulation arrived.

 The carrier sailed back to the west coast on 11 November and, on the 25th, began her participation in Operation "Magic Carpet."
 In this capacity, Attu made voyages to numerous points in the Pacific to shuttle troops back to the United States.

 In May 1946, Attu was slated for disposal.
 The escort carrier sailed to Norfolk, Va., via the Panama Canal and Jacksonville, Fla.
-Attu was decommissioned at Norfolk on 8 June 1946, and her name was struck from the Navy list on 3 July 1946.
+Attu was decommissioned at Norfolk on 8 June 1946, and her name was stricken from the Navy List on 3 July 1946.